ashawe/searchViaTerminal/README.md

   * `search_init` ( to initialise the default search engines )

-In case you're getting `Command 'search' not found` you need to follow these steps:
+In case you're getting `Command 'search_init' not found` you need to follow these steps:
 * open the file ~/.bashrc using a text editor like gedit (`gedit ~/.bashrc`) or sublime, (`subl ~/.bashrc`) or any other...
 * Make sure you have the following code in it:
   ```